25 Mar 2021

 Another truth is that most people don’t walk in the door with absolutely every box ticked.
 We know that you’re probably not focused on getting a mortgage all day every day.
 Life comes at you in different ways and things may be a little delayed or disrupted this year, and we know that people are at different stages in their mortgage journeys.

-You may fall into one of three different camps too; the Financial Whiz Kid, the Regular Joe (or Josephine) or the Complete Beginner.
+You may fall into one of three different camps too; the Financial Whiz Kid, the All Rounder or the Complete Beginner.
 Below, we’ll run through the stages for each of these buyers.
 But no matter which category you fit into, you can rest assured that our Mortgage Masters will be there for you every step of the way.

 Financial profile: You’re someone who dots every ‘i’ and crosses every ‘t’ when it comes to your cash.
 We bet you’ve been squirreling money away since your First Communion and know almost as much about mortgages as we do.